 But there is still one daunting task that your teen needs to do for the college application – writing the essay.

 I know parents who said their kids wouldn’t apply to schools that required an essay.
 Yes, that is an option, but do you really want your teen to exclude themselves from a great school just because they don’t want to write an essay?

 I can empathize with these kids.
 Writing is not something I naturally like to do.
 I always wrote my papers at the last minute when I was in school.
 When I started my blogs, I had someone else write them.
 The thought of writing left me paralyzed.
 However, as I got more into my work, my comfort level grew.

 Why am I talking about writing a college essay now?
 College applications are not due for several months.
-College admission experts advise that it takes approximately two months to draft the essay.
-This takes into consideration coming up with what you want to write about it, drafting, editing, rewrites, etc. Summertime is an ideal time for your teen to start creating their essay.
+College admission experts say it takes approximately two months to draft the essay.
+This includes coming up with a topic, drafting, editing, rewrites, etc. Summertime is an ideal time for your teen to start creating their essay.
 They have much more time to reflect, come up with ideas, and write the essay now than they will once school starts.

 If you are considering hiring someone to write your teen’s essay, DON’T. The experts also advise not to pay someone to write your essay for you.
 Admissions staff can usually tell if the student didn’t write it themselves.

 Here are two tips your teen can use to get started.
 I use them to help me when I write an article or blog post:

 Start Talking – It’s much easier for me to talk something through than write it out.
 I will open my Notes app on my iPhone and press the microphone.
 It will automatically transcribe what I am saying.
 Then I email the notes to myself, copy them into a Microsoft Word document, and start editing.
 This method has saved me a lot of anxiety and time staring at a blank computer screen, wondering what to write.